Snowplow accidents can result in permanent injury or tragedy

 Will I have to go to Court?

 Your injury lawyer can make efforts early in a case to settle before having to go to court.
 Sometimes an agreement cannot be reached as to fair compensation for a person’s injuries or who is at fault for the accident.
 In those circumstances, it may be necessary to commence a lawsuit in Court and proceed to trial if a favorable settlement cannot be reached.
 Ultimately, it is always the client’s decision whether to accept a settlement offer or proceed to trial.
+For civil lawsuits, while appearances in Court may always be a possibility, they tend to not be for some period of time, as discovery and depositions are likely to proceed before appearances in court.

 What do I need to prove to receive compensation for my injuries?

 The plaintiff in a personal injury case has the burden of proving that a defendant snowplow driver and/or owner was negligent or failed to operate the snowplow safely.
 Your personal injury lawyer will need to prove that the snowplow driver and/or owner’s failures were the primary cause of your injuries or the wrongful death of your loved one.
+In a civil lawsuit, this is by a preponderance of evidence, which is not as high of a burden as in many other legal circumstances.

 How do I find the right personal injury lawyer to represent me or my family?